Bungie has updated the Destiny 2 development roadmap with some features being moved from one month to the next.

 Exotic Repetition Reduction and Companion Vendor Viewing have been moved to update 1.1.4 alongside Nightfall Strike Unique Rewards.
 Expect the update to arrive on March 27.

-Changes to Exotic Weapons/Sandbox changes has also bee moved to the May 1.2.0 update.
+Changes to Exotic Weapons/Sandbox changes also moved to the May 1.2.0 update.
 The latest roadmap is shown in the image above.